Survival International

-Survival International is a human rights organisation formed in 1969, a London-based charity that campaigns for the collective rights of Indigenous, tribal and uncontacted peoples.
+Survival International is a human rights organisation formed in 1969 that describes itself as a global movement for the collective rights of Indigenous, tribal and uncontacted peoples.
+Survival works in partnership with Indigenous and tribal peoples, and offers a platform that helps ensure that the world can hear their voices.

-The organisation's campaigns generally focus on tribal peoples' desires to keep their ancestral lands.
-Survival International calls these peoples socially vulnerable, and aims to eradicate what it calls 'misconceptions' used to justify violations of human rights.
-It also aims to publicize harm caused to tribes by corporations and governments.
+The organisation's campaigns generally focus on tribal peoples' desires to keep their ancestral lands, which they rely on for food, housing, medicines, clothing and a sense of identity and belonging.
+Survival International calls these peoples "extraordinarily resilient".
+The organisation aims to eradicate what it calls 'colonial land grabs' used to justify violations of human rights.
+It also aims to publicise harm caused to tribes by corporations and governments.
 Survival International states that it aims to help foster tribal people's self-determination.

 Survival International is in association with the United Nations Department of Global Communications and in consultative status with the UN Economic and Social Council.
-To ensure freedom of action, Survival accepts no government funding.
-It is a founding member and a signatory organization of the Accountability Charter (INGO Accountability Charter).
-Survival has offices in Amsterdam, Berlin, London, Madrid, Milan, Paris, and San Francisco.
+To ensure freedom of action, Survival accepts no corporate or government funding.
+It is a founding member and a signatory organisation of the Accountability Charter (INGO Accountability Charter).
+Survival's international headquarters are in London and it has offices in Amsterdam, Berlin, Madrid, Milan, Paris, and San Francisco.